 This form of thalassemia is usually so severe that it requires regular blood transfusions.

-Alpha thalassemia also has two serious types: hemoglobin H disease and hydrops fetalis.
+This type of thalassemia also has two serious types: hemoglobin H disease and hydrops fetalis.

-- extremely enlarged spleen
+- an extremely enlarged spleen

 - blood transfusions